JasonFantl/JasonFantl.github.io/_posts/2024-11-19-Decentralized-Dynamic-Cluster-Size-Estimation.md

 The radius of a cluster is defined to be the number of hops that the farthest node is from its leader.

 Sending this value to the leader is actually much easier than calculating the sum of the swarm.
 Each node sends their hop-count to the leader, and it can be reduced along the way by always taking the $MAX$.
 When reducing with $+$ for the size, the total sum across the swarm had to be preserved (which is hard due to duplicated or dropped messages), but with $MAX$, we just need to ensure the largest value makes it to the leader.
-We can also get rid of ID-based routing and the tree generation since we don't care about duplicated messages, and instead attach a requirement to each broadcast for how low the receivers' hop-count must be.
+We can get rid of ID-based routing and the tree generation since we don't care about duplicated messages, and we can instead attach a requirement to each broadcast for how low the receivers' hop-count must be.
 And we don't want to reset each node to $1$ every round like we did for the size; instead, we reset each node to its current hop count (since that is the largest hop count it has seen this round).

 The following animation is somewhat misleading since, again, these broadcasts are not being addressed to any particular nodes.
-I have animated it so we see the `max hop count` get sent to the nodes that meet the requirement to have a lower hop-count than the sender, but keep in mind that no ID-based routing was necessary.
+I have animated it so we see the `max seen hop count` get sent to the nodes that meet the requirement to have a lower hop-count than the sender, but keep in mind that no ID-based routing was necessary.

 ![radius estimation](radius_estimation.gif){: .center w="400" }